beatrizmaciel/estrutura-dados-algoritmos/README.md

 > Project Status: In development :warning:

-This is a study repository based on Loiane Groner's Data Struture in Java course.
+This is a study repository based on Loiane Groner's Data Struture Java course.